 How to prevent Wasp Attacks while you are Gorilla Trekking in Bwindi Impenetrable Forest in Southwest Uganda.
-Wasp Attacks occur around the world and at times they can have dire consequences as in the case of 65-year-old American Tourist, Gloria Suemiller from Oklahoma who succumbed as she was attacked by a swarm of Wasps in the Ruhija area of Bwindi Impenetrable Forest May 2018.
+Wasp Attacks occur around the world, and at times, they can have dire consequences, as in the case of 65-year-old American Tourist Gloria Sue Miller from Oklahoma, who succumbed as she was attacked by a swarm of Wasps in the Ruhija area of Bwindi Impenetrable Forest May 2018.
 No other Trekkers in her group were injured.

 How To Avoid Getting Stung:

-2. Do not use Perfumes, Colognes, After-Shave Lotions:.You do not want to smell like a Flower.
-Heavy Scent like a flower attracts Wasps.
+2. Do not use Perfumes, Colognes, and After-Shave Lotion: You do not want to smell like a Flower, and a heavy Scent like a flower attracts Wasps.
 When you go Gorilla Trekking, don’t use it.

-3. If you have long Hair – tie it in a Ponytail: This helps with Wasps not becoming entangled in Your Hari.
+4. If you have long Hair – tie it in a Ponytail: This helps with Wasps not becoming entangled in Your Hari.

-In the case that you are attacked by Wasps:
+In the case that Wasps attack you:

 Do not swat at the Wasps or flail your arms.
-Wasps are attracted to movement and crushed bees emit a smell that will attract more Wasps.
+Wasps are attracted to movement, and crushed bees emit a smell that will attract more Wasps.

 As you are running, pull your shirt up over your head to protect your face, but make sure it does not slow your

 progress.
 This will help keep the wasps from targeting the sensitive areas around your head, mouth, and eyes.

 If you have been stung more than 15 times, are feeling ill, or have any reason to believe you may be